finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Game-Play: Label which player is moving cards
 - Game-Play: Support multiple card selection
 - Game-Play: Name-Plates indicating player seats
+- Game-Play: Custom Tokens
+- Game-Play: Rotate Dice
 - Game-Play: Cut Stacks
 - Game-Play: Prevent player from looking through deck in certain situations
+- Game-Play: Save/Load Games and log of actions
-- Integration: Deep links to join multiplayer rooms
+- Integration: Private Lobbies & Deep links to join multiplayer rooms
 - Game-Play: Clear CgsNetPlayer on restart and move the restart to its own Reset button in the Play Menu
   - Option to keep points and reset or delete decks
 - Game-Play: Counter system for players and cards